 - Establish and maintain working relationships with the press, partners, the community and clients.

-What Are Popular Skills for Executive Directors?
+What is the highest pay for Executive Directors?